svenmuellerssen/Neo4JQuery/README.md

 Tool that handles cypher syntax as method calls

 # What is Neo4jQuery?
-Neo4jQuery is a simple implementation based on the cypher query language used in the graph database system Neo4J.
+Neo4jQuery is a simple implementation to use the query language 'Cypher' made for the graph database system ˙Neo4J˙.

 #Why Neo4jQuery
-I implemented this wrapper class for the Neo4J query language because seraph can not perform a delete of a node and/or relationship in NodeJS with cypher.
+˙Neo4JQuery˙ is made only to work with the database via the query language ˙Cypher˙ while other modules handle with node or relationship objects.

-It is nice too that the Cypher query can be split by just method calls and not by concatenating a query string.
+To create a cypher query you have a lot of methods available in a builder object.
+You can chain all these methods so it looks like a real cypher command.

-All methods except 'Query' return the wrapper class itself so you can chain your method calls.
+The builder object is part of the method signature of the ˙Neo4JQuery˙ command ˙run˙ which executes the cypher query in the end.

 # How to use
 1. Download repository into a library folder (later it should be a npm module).